top of page

 Here's some ideas to get started:

-• Who are you hoping to get support for (yourself, your child, etc.)?
+• Who are you hoping to get support for (yourself, your teen, etc.)?

 • What’s bringing you to therapy now?